opensquiggly/user-docs/010-overview/foreword.md

 Besides bringing formatted documents into your document tree, you can also bring in the actual source code of your project or your project's dependencies.
 This gives you a unified environment for perusing and searching your documentation and source code together.
 This is important because if the documentation you need doesn't exist, you can resort to reading through the source code.
-Having source code and documentation live side-by-side in one hosting system supports this type of workflow.
+Having source code and documentation living side-by-side in one hosting system supports this type of workflow.

 You might ask, why not just view the source code in your favorite IDE?
-Obviously you can do that if it happens to be the source code that you have work with on a daily basis.
-But what if the code is in a repository that you don't normally work with?
-Or what if the code you need lives in a repository that you don't even know exists?
-Sleuthing for source code is sometimes a little bit like what they say about pornagrapy ...
-I can' describe it exactly, but I'll know it when I see it.
-What if you want to look up some code from another group to see how they solved a particular problem?
-I've worked in organizations that had thousands upon thousands of repositories - I can't clone them all locally.
-OpenSquiggly can be a common environment that has instant access to all of the repositories around the organization.
+If it's the main project repository you work with on a daily basis, that works fine.
+But developers are often dealing with many other ancillary repositories that provide external libraries, subsystems supplied by other groups, plugins, microservices, etc. There might also be times where you want to peruse projects from other teams just to see how they solved a particular problem.
+Having access to all the company's repositories in a unified system where all the source code can be easily explored and searched from one place helps to breakdown communication barriers and facilitate synergistic problem solving.

 ### Reference Documentation Support